dLLM-Cache: Accelerating Diffusion Large Language Models with Adaptive Caching: Abstract

 \section{Abstract}

 Autoregressive Models (ARMs) have long dominated the landscape of Large Language Models.
 Recently, a new paradigm has emerged in the form of diffusion-based Large Language Models (dLLMs), which generate text by iteratively denoising masked segments.
 This approach has shown significant advantages and potential.
 However, dLLMs suffer from high inference latency.
 Traditional ARM acceleration techniques, such as Key-Value caching, are incompatible with dLLMs due to their bidirectional attention mechanism.
 To address this specific challenge, our work begins with a key observation that dLLM inference involves a static prompt and a partially dynamic response, where most tokens remain stable across adjacent denoising steps.
 Based on this, we propose \mymethod{}, a training-free adaptive caching framework that combines long-interval prompt caching with partial response updates guided by feature similarity.
 This design enables efficient reuse of intermediate computations without compromising model performance.
-Extensive experiments on representative dLLMs, including LLaDA 8B and Dream 7B, show that \mymethod{} achieves up to \textit{9.1}$\times$ speedup over standard inference without compromising output quality.
-Notably, our method brings dLLM inference latency close to that of ARMs under many settings.
+Extensive experiments on representative dLLMs, including LLaDA 8B and Dream 7B, show that \mymethod{} achieves up to \textit{9.1}$\times$ FLOPs reduction on LongBench-HotpotQA while maintaining competitive output quality.
+Notably, our method brings dLLM inference latency close to that of ARMs under many settings. \emph{The code for this work is publicly available at: \url{https://github.com/maomaocun/dLLM-cache}.}